-In a recent column, Marilyn Vos Savant (a columnist with an allegedly record-setting IQ) wrote:
+In a recent column, Marilyn Vos Savant (a columnist with an alleged record-setting IQ) wrote:

 I’ve retained 99+ percent of my Midwestern ‘accent,’ which sounds like no accent at all because nearly all the words are pronounced according to dictionary standards.